isaac-sim/isaac-xr-teleop-sample-client-apple/README.md

 In order to build and install the Isaac XR Teleop Sample Client, please review the following system
 requirements:

-* Apple Vision Pro with visionOS 2.0 or later
+* Apple Vision Pro with visionOS 26 or later
-* Apple Silicon based Mac with macOS Sonoma 14.5 or later
+* Apple Silicon based Mac with macOS Sequoia 15.6 or later
 * A Wifi network in which both devices are IP-reachable from one another

   Note: we recommend using a dedicated Wifi router, as many institutional wireless networks will